jakubgs/rbackup/README.md

 This script backups directories configred as 'assets' in the YAML config file.

-Configuration can be also provided through standard input using --stdin flag..
+Configuration can be also provided through standard input using --stdin flag.
-The config is merged with the one read from the file.
+The first found config is merged with the one read from the file.

 Usage:
-  rbackup (save | restore) <asset>... [-c PATH] [-T SECONDS] [-t TYPE] [-p PATH]
+  rbackup (save | restore) <asset>... [-c PATH] [-T SECS] [-t TYPE] [-p PATH]
                                       [-l PATH] [-D] [-s] [-b] [-f] [-d] rbackup config rbackup -h | --help rbackup --version

 Options:
+  -c PATH --config PATH   Location of YAML config file.
+                          [default: ~/rbackup.yaml,/etc/rbackup.yaml]
-  -c PATH --config PATH         Location of YAML config file.  [default: /etc/rbackup.yaml,/home/sochan/rbackup.yaml] -T SECONDS --timeout SECONDS  Time after which rsync command will be stopped.
+  -T SECS --timeout SECS  Time after which rsync command will be stopped.
   -p PATH --pid PATH      Path of PID file to check for other running instances.
   -l PATH --log PATH      Path of the log file.
   -t TYPE --type TYPE     Type of backup to execute: rsync / tar -D --dryrun             Run the code without executing the backup command.
   -d --debug              Enable debug logging.
   -s --stdin              Get configuration from STDIN as well.
   -b --battery-check      Enable checking for battery power before running.
   -f --force              When used things like running on battery are ignored.
 ```

 # To Do